What Is Easy to Do Is Easy Not to Do

 Today’s post is one of the foundational pillars for Little Things Matter.
-Of the more than a thousand comments left below my Web posts—on both this blog and on Facebook, it is clear that most people know the simple, easy little things they need to do, they just don’t do them with consistency.
-As my mentor Jim Rohn* said, “What is easy to do is easy not to do.”
+Of the more than a thousand comments left below my web posts, on both this blog and on Facebook, it is clear that most people know the simple, easy little things they need to do; they just don’t do them with consistency.
+As my mentor, Jim Rohn, said, “What is easy to do is easy not to do.”

 Know it—Do it

 We know we should listen without interrupting, but we still find ourselves interrupting.
 We know we need to finish our projects on time, yet we find ourselves missing deadlines.
-We know we should remember someone’s name, but yet we don’t pay attention and forget.
+We know we should remember someone’s name, yet we don’t pay attention and forget.
 We know we should answer that email or return that phone call, yet we keep putting it off.

-The reason this lesson is one of the foundational pillars for Little Things Matter is because any big success is made up of little successes.
+The reason this lesson is one of the foundational pillars for Little Things Matter is that any big success is made up of little successes.
 As Coach John Wooden said, “Little things make big things happen.”

 If you are going to be successful at anything personally or professionally, it will result from doing the little things that, for the most part, are easy to do but also easy to neglect.

 Not only is it necessary to use your personal initiative to do the little things that are easy to do, the key is doing them consistently.
-Most people do push themselves to do something for a short time, but very few people will do the things they should over an extended period of time.
+Most people do push themselves to do something for a short time, but very few people will do the things they should do over an extended period of time.

 Being consistent in doing the little things you know you should do has many positive results beyond the obvious desired outcome of achieving your goals.
 You will become more respected and admired.
 You will develop new friendships and build deeper relationships with people in both your personal life and professional life.
 You will feel better about yourself and the person you are becoming.

 So, why don’t we do the little things that are easy to do?
-The reason is because they are so-o-o-o easy not to do—to neglect, to procrastinate, to promise ourselves that we will do it tomorrow.
+The reason is that they are so-o-o-o easy not to do—to neglect, to procrastinate, to promise ourselves that we will do it tomorrow.